mantil-io/docs/commands/mantil_logs.md

 # mantil logs

-Fetch logs for a specific API
+Fetches logs for a specific API

 Logs can be filtered using Cloudwatch filter patterns.
 For more information see: